Want to do a job well done? Follow our preventive maintenance and troubleshooting tips to keep your restaurant flat top grill cooking consistently.

 Check and empty the grease trays bi-weekly or monthly to make sure you’re safe.

 Restaurant hoods contain filters known as baffles that can be removed and cleaned for optimal pollutant removal.
+If your restaurant has heavy grease production, clean baffles nightly.
+For lower volume restaurants, clean them every other day or weekly.

 To find the baffles on your unit, look at the back of the hood for pleated panels with small metal handles.
 Lift and remove them and clean them with a degreasing solution.
 Before putting them back, make sure they’re completely dry.